RaheesAhmed/InsightForge-AI/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👥 Authors

-- **Rahees Ahmed** - _Initial work_ - [RaheesAhmed](https://github.com/RaheesAhmed)

-## 🙏 Acknowledgments
+## 🌟 Acknowledgments

-- OpenAI for AI capabilities
+- OpenAI for their powerful API
-- Stripe for payment processing
-- Next.js team for the amazing framework
+- The Next.js team for the amazing framework
-- All contributors who have helped shape this project

-## 📞 Support

-For support, email support@virtuhelpx.com or join our Slack channel.

 ---

-Built with ❤️ by the VirtuHelpX Team